-Comparing men to nature, Adams says “nature never produces rain, but when it is overcast and disturbed; So human Understanding, Seated in the brain, must be troubled and overspread by Vapours, ascending from the lower faculties to water the invention and render it fruitful.”
+Comparing men to nature, Adams says “nature never produces rain but when it is overcast and disturbed; so human understanding, seated in the brain, must be troubled and overspread by vapors ascending from the lower faculties to water the invention and render it fruitful.”
 So brains are great for thinking, but real action requires being overcome by the smell of your genitals.

 If you’re wondering how this works, Adams explains some of the transformative journey involved: “The collected part of the semen, raised and inflamed became a dust, converted to choler, turned head upon the spinal duct, and ascended to the brain.”
 (It’s only going to get grosser from here, so don’t say I didn’t warn you.)

-These vapors can go one of two ways – they can go to the brain and cause men to do vicious things, or they can take an awful shortcut: “The same spirits which in their Superiour progress, would conquer a Kingdom, descending upon the Anus conclude in a fistula.”
+These vapors can go one of two ways – they can go to the brain and cause men to do vicious things, or they can take an awful shortcut: “The same spirits which in their superior progress, would conquer a kingdom, descending upon the anus conclude in a fistula.”